-Header P8 is provided as a convenient way to use an LPC55Sxx USART with a serial to USB cable.
+Header JP3 is provided as a convenient way to use an LPC55Sxx USART with a serial to USB cable.
 Flexcom 0 ports (P0_29 and P0_30) are used for this feature, since these ports are assigned for USART ISP mode.
-Note that these ports are shared with the Link2 debug probe (LPC4322) and PMod connector; when using this header ensure that there is no conflicting device connected to the PMod connector and that jumper P1 is installed to disable the connection to the Link2.
-Always ensure the serial cable is only connected when the board is powered to prevent the LPC55S69 being powered through this TXD/RXD pins.
-Note that there is no level shifter between the LPC55Sxx target and this header, so a UART to serial cable with voltage levels matching the setting of the P4 power supply voltage selection jumper must be used.
+Note that these ports are shared with the Link2 debug probe (LPC4322) and PMod connector; when using this header ensure that there is no conflicting device connected to the PMod connector and that jumper JP9 is installed to disable the connection to the Link2.
+Always ensure the serial cable is only connected when the board is powered to prevent the LPC55S16 being powered through this TXD/RXD pins.